Table of contents

 HTML <form> Tag

-Syntax of the <form> Tag
+Syntax of the HTML <form> Tag

-<!-- Input elements go here -->
+<!-- Form elements go here --> </form>

 Examples of HTML <form> Tag

-Example 1: A Simple Contact Form
+Example 1: Basic HTML Form

 <!DOCTYPE html>